Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 EUR 650 net

-Finance in Business – Case study workshops for Managers in Business
+Finance in Business – Case study workshops for Managers in Business – Modularised Programme

-Finance in Business – course in English
+Finance in Business – in English

 For whom?

-This training module is addressed to participants without formal education in finance, who, because of their day to day needs, are involved in a financial process and are required to apply and interpret information contained in financial statements.
+This training module is addressed to participants without formal education in finance, who, because of their day-to-day needs, are involved in a financial process and are required to apply and interpret information contained in financial statements.

 This workshop is especially recommended to: